OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction.md

 Properties are fundamental to workflow logic commands such as by commands such as [`For`](command-ref/For/For) and [`If`](command-ref/If/If).

+The following are variants of property notation:

+* `${env:Property} will look up the property value using the environment variable named `Property`.

 ### Spatial Data Sources and Formats ###

 The GeoProcessor reads spatial data from multiple sources (e.g., files, geodatabases, web services) and